rkapl123/DBAddin/docs/DBModif.md

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/ContextMenu.PNG)

 The DBModifier creation/editing is shown below (examples already filled, when activated on a blank cell all entries are empty):
-(one feature that can not be set in the dialogs is a customized confirmation text for the "Ask for execution" dialog, this is done with Edit DBModifier Definitions, see below)
+(some features cannot be set in the dialogs, e.g. a customized confirmation text for the "Ask for execution" dialog, this is done with Edit DBModifier Definitions, see below)

 ### DB Mappers are created/edited with the following dialog:
 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DbMapperCreate.PNG)